mats-mulder/hein-daanen/content/pages.md

   - template: content
     link: family
     title: Family of Hein Daanen
-    content: '<blockquote><p>Hein Daanen is married to Elly Rentes March 3th in 1991.<br>Two children are born: Paul and Emma.<br>As a hobby Hein started to make an inventory of the family members, helped by several others.
-Now a database is constructed of over 2000 family members.
-The database is processed with the program Family Tree Maker.
-It is also available in Gedcom format.<br>The Daanen family is available on this website: <a href="../images/daanen.pdf" title="daanen.pdf">daanen.pdf</a>.
+    content: '<blockquote><p>Hein Daanen is married to Elly Rentes and has 2 children.</p><p>As a hobby Hein started to make an inventory of the family members, helped by several others.
+Now a database is constructed of over 2000 family members. <br>The Daanen family is available on this website: <a href="../images/daanen.pdf" title="daanen.pdf">daanen.pdf</a>.
       <em>André van Eck</em> is acknowledged for his contribution.
 The Daanen family
       comes from Beuningen in the province of Gelderland.<br>The mother of Hein is Joke <strong>Savelkouls</strong>.
 Thanks to <em>Frans Savelkouls</em> in Oisterwijk,